hxnnahc/UM-PyCourse4/README.md

-I was tasked to create a game of Wheel of Fortune for UM Python Classes and Inheritance (Course 4).
+I completed the UM Python Classes and Inheritance course, which is Course #4 of the Python 3 Specialization Program on Coursera.
+For the final project, I applied  Python's concepts of classes and inheritance to create a game of Wheel of Fortune.
+I used Google Colaboratory (Jupyter Notebook) to complete this project.